garrandall/popular-music-data/tracks/help-yourself-the-undisputed-truth.md

 All I've got to do is the one thing
 I'm gonna ask of me

-Help yourself to my love and affection (Mmm-hmm)
+Help yourself to my love and affection (Mmm-hm)
 (Help yourself) All you gotta do is follow me in my direction (Hey, I'm on my way)
 Help yourself to my love that you know you need (Yes, indeed) (Help yourself) Get yourself a heaping help and help yourself

-Aahhh, you see something you want (Uh-huh)
+Ah, you see something you want (Uh-huh)
 Go on and get it (Have mercy)
 You've got to use what you've got
 To get what you want (Amen)